KhronoLabyrinth/opinion-dynamics-simulator/README.md

 # opinion-dynamics-simulator
-a simple simulator of opinion dynamics using the idea of the Ising model
+A simple simulator of opinion dynamics using the idea of the Ising model

+README WIP